-Form 8454 / e-file Opt-Out Record
+Form 8454\\ / e-file Opt-Out Record

-Included in Standard and Premium Level software ONLY.
-This form (and e-file) is only built into the Standard and Premium Level versions of the California Supplement.
+\\ Included in Standard and Premium Level software ONLY.
+This form is only built into the Standard and Premium Level versions of the California Supplement.

-For recording reason α return was not e-filed.
+For recording reason a return was not e-filed.
 (Available only for Standard and Premium Level.)
-Paid preparers who prepared more than 100 Form 540 returns for any tax year from 2003 to the present are required to e-file all eligible Form 540 returns for 2019 if they prepare any return for 2019 using tax preparation software.
-However, taxpayers can choose not to have their return e-filed by signing Form 8454 for the preparer's records.
+Paid preparers who prepared more than 100 Form 540 returns for any tax year from 2003 to the present are generally required to efile all eligible Form 540 returns for 2022 if they prepare any return for 2022 using tax preparation software.
+However, there are two exceptions to the requirement allowed:

+- 1. The taxpayer can choose not to have their return e-filed by signing Form 8454 for the preparer's records.
+Giving a reason for this choice is optional. - The preparer can also choose not to e-file a return for "reasonable cause," which is also recorded on Form 8454.
+Reasonable includes an inability to resolve problems with a rejected e-file return or lack of support for e-file or a particular form or situation by the tax preparation software being used.

+The preparer is required to retain the form for potential audit by the FTB but is instructed not to file it with any return.
 (FTB Form 8454 is analogous to federal Form 8948, Preparer Explanation for Not Filing Electronically.)
-The preparer can also choose not to e-file a return for "reasonable cause," which is also recorded on Form 8454.
-Reasonable includes an inability to resolve problems with a rejected return or lack of support for a particular form or situation by the tax preparation software being used.
-The preparer is required to retain the form for potential audit by the IRS but is instructed not file it with any return.